-Free Recipes, Lessons, Videos And Resources For Bake For Family Fun Month
+Free Recipes, Lessons, Videos, And Resources For Bake For Family Fun Month

 February is Bake for Family Fun month and there are free resources available to get you and your family in the kitchen.
 Baking is a wonderful activity that unites the family together, but one that is often neglected.
 With many people foregoing the family meal, baking no longer holds the meaningful place it once did.
 Bake for Family Fun month is a way to spend time together and restore the fun tradition of cooking and baking together to its rightful place.
-There are free resources available that will help ensure everyone from the novice to the expert can join in and share the love of baking with children from toddlers to teens.
+There are free resources available that will help ensure that everyone, from the novice to the expert, can join in and share the love of baking with children from toddlers to teens.

 Bakers grab the kids and turn on the ovens because Feb is "Bake for Family Fun Month!"
 Find out more @Homebaking.org #BakeforFamilyFunMonth pic.twitter.com/ovNHzvzfqj